contrailcirrus/contrail-forecast/docs/specs/forecast-api.md

 The `aircraft_class` values were chosen such that they be self-describing and ordinal yet leave sufficient room for future expansion.

-### timestamp
+### time

+The `{ts}` value must be a valid ISO8601 datetime object.
+It is a required query parameter.

-The `ts` value has the form `%Y%m%d%H`.
-This hour-resolution timestamp represents the target time of the model prediction ("predicted_at" time).
+This time represents the target time of the model prediction.

 Given that ECMWF delivers 73 hours of forecast data every 6 hours, it is expected that a given ts will have multiple candidate URIs to serve to a client.

-If multiple candidate URIs exist for a given timestamp at the time of the client request, the API should return the URI whose outputs were generated using the nearest forecast time.
+If multiple candidate URIs exist for a given `time` at the instance of the client request, *the API should return the URI whose outputs were generated using the nearest forecast reference time.*

+#### time-handling behavior
+If the caller provides a timezone designator for the `{ts}` param, the API should handle the timezone designator, converting it to a target `time` in UTC when fetching (⚠️ please note that response data is **always** in UTC).

+If no timezone designator is provided, it is implied UTC.

+If the `{ts}` value does not fall exactly on a matching `time` for a forecast resource, then the API will floor the `{ts}` value to the nearest interval `time` increment for which a a resource is expected to exist.
+For example, forecasts are currently available on an hourly basis.
+If a caller were to provide `&time=2024-01-12T13:04:11`, the API should attempt to retrieve a forecast resource entity matching `2024-01-12T13:00:00`.

 ### flight level

-The fl value represents the flight level (*hectofeet*) of the returned netCDF global grid.
+The `{fl}` value represents the flight level (*hectofeet*) of the returned netCDF global grid.
+It is a required query parameter.

 The fl value must be one of the following: